 If you do have leftover profits, never fear, here is where your preferential long-term tax rates can come in handy.

-Simply multiply any leftover profit you have by your corresponding long-term capital gain tax rate (0%, 15%, or 20%) from the tables above to calculate your total tax on the capital gain.
+Simply multiply any leftover profit you have by your corresponding long-term capital gain tax rate (0%, 15%, or 20%) to calculate your total tax on the capital gain.

 How do capital losses factor into the equation?